Last updated: 16 April 2026

 Interest in possession trusts

 When a trust earns income, either through interest on cash, rent on buildings, or business profits, the money is immediately transferred to the beneficiaries.
-Although they earn money from the income generated by the trust, the beneficiaries don’t own the assets held in it.
+Although they earn money from the income generated by the trust, the beneficiaries aren’t entitled to the assets held in it.

 Accumulation trusts